-David Wilson was elected to the State Legislature in November of 2016 and proudly represents the 66th House District covering Bethlehem, Litchfield, Morris, Warren, and Woodbury.
+David Wilson was elected to his second term in November of 2018 and proudly represents the 66th House District covering Bethlehem, Litchfield, Morris, Warren, and Woodbury.

 Rep. Wilson is a Litchfield Native; he is an independent Financial Advisor in private practice since 1979.
 He has served as the Town of Litchfield’s Treasurer Since 1987 and was instrumental in establishing the Town’s Capital Improvement Committee, which he currently Chairs.
 Since 1994 he has served on the Board of Directors of Litchfield Bancorp with experience on the Executive, Audit, and Finance Committees and is Chair of the OREO Committee.

 Rep. Wilson is a graduate of Litchfield High School, studied Business Administration at Northwestern Ct Community College and has studied industry courses at The American College.
 He holds memberships in the National Association of Insurance and Financial Advisors, the Financial Planning Association and Society of Financial Services Professionals.
 He has received the National Quality Award and qualified as a member of the Million Dollar Round Table.
 He holds the FINRA Series 6, 26, 63 & 65 licenses, Life, Health and Variable Products Licenses.

 Rep. Wilson has served the community in many capacities including: The Board of Trustees of Center Congregational Church, a Volunteer Fireman with the East Litchfield Volunteer Fire Co, Past Treas. of the Litchfield Vol. Ambulance Co., past President and Treasurer of the Litchfield-Morris Rotary Club, past Treasurer of the Litchfield-Morris Rotary’s Educational Endowment Fund, past Director and Treasurer of Child and Family Services NW, past Trustee & Treasurer of Oliver Wolcott Library and a past Director and Campaign Chair of the Torrington Area United Way, past Director and Treasurer of the Goshen Players and currently is a Director & Treasurer of the VNA Northwest Board.

 He served in the United States Coast Guard from 1967-1972 and was honorably discharged as an AM-2.

 Rep. Wilson and his wife Lynne have five children and seven grandchildren.
 They both are deeply rooted in NW CT and committed to their community.